gmc-code/PC-Python/docs/python/dictionary_methods.rst

 .. py:method:: dict.keys()

-    **Description**: Returns a view object that displays a list of all the keys in the dictionary.
+    Returns a view object that displays a list of all the keys in the dictionary.

 .. code-block:: python